r0892111/beroepsbelgWeb/supabase/functions/sync-webshop-to-stripe/README.md

    ```

    Replace `YOUR_SERVICE_ROLE_KEY` with your service role key (found in Project Settings → API → service_role secret)

+   **Important:** Make sure the webhook is configured to send the `old_record` in UPDATE events.
+In Supabase Dashboard, when creating the webhook, ensure "Include old record" is enabled for UPDATE events.
+This is required for the price change detection to work properly.

 4. Click **Create webhook**